kamikat/bilibili-get/README.md

 - Auto-merging video segments
 - Premium account bangumi (with `-C` option)

+**WARNING** using proxy with cookie may get your account banned since March 2019.

 bilibili-get supports downloading video from following type of urls:

 | URL                             | Playlist | Example                                                 |